GenesysCloudBlueprints/vonage-video-blueprint/blueprint/index.md

 Select a group for filtering user access to the widget.

-(Optional) Select specific queues for widget access.
+Select specific queues for widget access.

 Select the ACD interaction types where you want the widget to be available for.